Are you facing the Establishing a database connection error in WordPress?

 Many things can go wrong on the web host’s end, such as the database being overloaded or being unresponsive due to too many concurrent connections.

 A shared host can encounter this problem quite often as the same resources are used by a number of users on the same server.
-I encourage you to monitor your website uptime and performance to realize how often this happens.
+Try to monitor your website uptime and performance to realize how severe the issue is.

 Lots of the recommendations below involve manipulating data in your database, so you must avoid making matters worse.